markuman/hausschrat/docs/src/server/usage.md

 For security reason, there is nor admin webinterface nor admin cli.
 To configure and administrate _hausschrat_ all you need is

-- a mariadb client
+- a sql client
-  * mysql or mariadb cli
-  * mycli
   * dbeaver
-  * ... yes, also properitary clients will work but are not recommended!
+  * etc pp
 - sql skills (_in case that your prefered sql client does not have a gui_)

 # Settings